 Nominations may be made in two ways:

-In writing and delivered to the Academic Senate Office;
+In writing, including email, and delivered to the ASCCC Office;

-From the floor at a general session designated for such floor action, regularly on Thursday of a plenary session but on Saturdays only if no candidates have declared intent to seek any given position.
-The general session for floor nominations should be published in the agenda, and all nominations other than those noted above will be closed at the end of that general session.
+From the floor during a designated time at Plenary Session.
+Saturday nominations only occur for positions with no candidates.

-Nominations may be accepted only with the consent of the nominee.
+Nominations must be accepted by the nominee.

 Nominees may be nominated for at most two positions for which they are eligible.
-In the case that the nominee consents to two nominations during the same Plenary session, the first election in which the candidate prevails will be the position the candidate subsequently assumes.
+In the case that the nominee consents to two nominations during the same Plenary Session, the first election in which the candidate prevails will be the position the candidate subsequently assumes.

-The Academic Senate Office shall provide, at the time of the elections, an announcement board that indicates the Elected Officers and other members of the Board of Directors.
-This announcement board will be updated as new Board of Directors members are elected, and as vacancies occur.
+The ASCCC office shall provide up-to-date information on elections that indicates open positions and nominees for each position.
+This information is provided on the ASCCC website as well as on a physical elections information board at Plenary Session.

 Delegate Registration

-Delegate must sign in by Saturday morning no later than 8:15 a.m.
+Delegate forms must be submitted to the ASCCC office to be eligible to vote for elections and resolutions.

 Elections Procedures